Town of Stephentown Court

 4. How do I file a Civil Claim by myself for back rent?

-Contact the court to obtain the proper paperwork you will need to file.
-However, please note that the Court Clerk is NOT allowed to give advice on which forms you will need to file.
+You must go to www.nycourthelp.gov.
+The Court no longer has these forms.
+Please note that the Court Clerk is NOT allowed to give advice on which forms you will need to file. https://www.nycourts.gov/courts/townandvillage/faqs.shtml#summary

 5. How do I get a public defender?